ijkilchenko/ZhangShasha/README.md

 1. [LOW] Why doesn't the workspace.xml file get ignored by git?
 2. [HIGH] Generalize the Node class.
 Use Java generics.
 3. [HIGH] Write a better README file.
+4. [HIGH] There might be bugs associated with cost of relabel.